tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Peer Address Update Checks

+A priori, a receiver has no means to distinguish an address update event that is genuine (for example, resulting from a NAT rebinding occurring at an on-path middlebox) from one that is malicious (for example, a man-on-the-side / man-in-the-middle attacker trying to either DoS the receiver’s peer or use the receiver as a DDoS reflector.)

+This section describes what an implementation must do in order to thwart, or at least mitigate, an attacker’s attempts at maliciously subverting the functionality provided by CID by manipulating the source 2-tuple of CID bearing datagrams.

-When a record with CID is received that has the source address of the enclosing UDP datagram different from the one previously recorded, the receiver MUST NOT update its view of the peer address with the source specified in the UDP packet before cryptographically validating the enclosed record(s).
+When a record with CID is received that has the source address of the enclosing UDP datagram different from the one previously associated with that CID, the receiver MUST NOT update its view of the peer’s address with the source specified in the UDP packet before cryptographically validating the enclosed record(s).
+This is to ensure that a man-on-the-side attacker that sends a packet with a different source address on an existing CID session does not successfully manage to reroute any return traffic.

-Immediately after reception, the recipient SHOULD initiate address validation using a Heartbeat {!RFC6520} based ping-pong with the new peer address.
-This is to ensure that address validation can be cryptographically verified.
-Both Heartbeat messages (request and response) MUST be wrapped into tls12_cid records.
-If CID has not been negotiated, the sender MUST use a 0-length CID instead of the RFC 6347-defined record format.
-While the address validation sub-protocol is run, the initiator MUST limit the outbound traffic to the new peer address to a minimum.
-If the address validation sub-protocol completes with an error (either because of a timeout or a failed validation), the receiver MUST NOT update its view of the peer address with the source specified in the UDP packet.

-These checks are meant to ensure that the address update is genuine (i.e., resulting from network attachment migration, or NAT rebinding) and not malicious (e.g., a man-on-the-side / man-in-the-middle attacker trying to either DoS the sender or use the receiver as a DDoS reflector).
+Further, when using CID, anti-replay MUST be enabled.
+This is to ensure that a man-on-the-side attacker that sends a previously captured record with a modified source address won’t be able to successfully pass the above check (since the packet is immediately discarded on receipt).

+The two countermeasures just described will stop a man-on-the-side, but can’t stop an active man-in-the-middle who could still either DoS the sender or use the receiver as as backscatter source for a DDoS attack.
+In order to counter this kind of attacker, an address validation mechanism is needed.

+This document does not define an in-protocol peer validation procedure.
+Therefore, it is RECOMMENDED that implementations of this specification expose peer address update events to their users.
+Users can then use them as triggers to an application protocol's address verification mechanism, for example one that is based on successful exchange of minimal amount of ping-pong traffic with the peer.

 # Examples